When you terminate Colorado PERA-covered employment, you have two options with your Defined Benefit (DB) Plan account(s):

 DPS benefit structure

-You will receive a 100 percent match equal to your contributions and interest if you are retirement-eligible, are an inactive member who terminated employment on or after January 1, 2001, and you have at least five years of service credit; otherwise no match is included.
+You will receive a 100 percent match equal to your contributions and interest if you are retirement-eligible, terminated employment on or after January 1, 2001, and you have at least five years of service credit; otherwise no match is included.

 Taxes on Refunds